-NAME DATA TYPE DESCRIPTION BundleItem element Individual BundleItem elements that this parent BundleItem contains.
+NAME DATA TYPE DESCRIPTION TotalWeight ? float Total weight in gram of all individual items including packaging that belong to this BundleItem .
+Unit ?
+NMTOKEN Unit of measurement for the @Amount of the resource that is referenced by@ItemRef.
+Default value is from: Resource/@Unit BundleItem element Individual BundleItem elements that this parent BundleItem contains.
 All BundleItem elements in one level of the BundleItem tree SHOULD have the same value of BundleItem /@BundleType.

-Figure 6-10: Packaging Process Coordinate System
+Figure 6-11: Packaging Process Coordinate System